nebari-dev/nebari/docs/source/installation/usage.md

 including adding users, changing Dask worker instance type and much more.
 Once you're happy with your changes you would redeploy those changes using using GitHub Actions.
 For more details on on the `qhub-config.yaml` please see [Configuration](configuration.md)

 ##### Project Naming Convention
-In order to successfully deploy QHub, there are some project naming conventions which need to be followed.
-For starters, make sure your project name is compatible with the specifics of your chosen Cloud provider.
+In order to successfully deploy QHub, please follow some project naming conventions.
+For starters, make sure your project name is compatible with the specifics of your chosen cloud provider.
 In addition, QHub `projectname` should also obey to the following format requirements:
 + letters from A to Z (upper and lower case) and numbers;
 + Special characters are **NOT** allowed;